Smalls Paradise: In popular culture

 Photographer and writer Carl Van Vechten was a frequent patron of Harlem's night clubs for some years.
 Van Vechten had been a guest at Ed Smalls' Sugar Cane Club as well as at Smalls Paradise.
 Van Vechten's 1926 novel, Nigger Heaven, was based on some of his observations of Harlem's night life; he referred to Smalls Paradise as The Black Venus in the novel.
 After the book was published, Smalls' employees were offended enough by Van Vechten's portrayal of Harlem to bar Van Vechten from the night club permanently.

+Federico Garcia Lorca mentions Smalls paradise in "Un poeta en Nueva York".

 In 1932, Elmer Snowden with his Smalls Paradise band and some of the club's entertainers, were hired by Warner Brothers to star in a film short called Smash Your Baggage.
 The entire group was credited as "Smalls Paradise Entertainers" and not by individual names.
 The film's plot involved a group of Pullman porters who decided to hold a benefit for one of their own.
 The ten-minute film was shot at the Atlantic Avenue station of the Long Island Rail Road and it is the only recording of these musicians playing together; this group produced no records together.

 Smalls Paradise was the subject of a 1945 film, It Happened in Harlem, produced by All-American News.
 The plot revolves around Ed Smalls' singer drawing record crowds at Smalls Paradise until the singer receives his draft notice.
 Smalls begins auditions to try to replace his star vocalist.
 A little-known young man with a following tries to audition for Smalls, but is turned away.
 One of the young man's ardent fans then persuades Smalls to give him an audition.
 Actor George Wiltshire plays the role of Ed Smalls.